volkodava/kalaha-api/README.md

 ## Notes

 The API designed as a REST APIs with JSON payload.
-For fast reads and writes game state stored in in-memory data store - Redis.
+To achieve fast reads and writes game state stored in the in-memory data store - Redis.
 In addition to that Redis gives a lot of flexibility in how to persist state to the disk.
-Optimistic concurrency model applied when player updates the game state.
+Optimistic concurrency model applied when player updates the game state (see: [GameRedisRepository.java#L62](./src/main/java/com/kalaha/api/repository/GameRedisRepository.java#L62))
 Such solution helps to avoid situations in concurrent environment, when one player can override game state updated by another player.

 Mission critical pieces of application covered with tests.